aaronstanek/UniversalCalendar/Gregorian.md

+# GregorianDate

-# GregorianDate encodes the proleptic Gregorian Calendar
+GregorianDate encodes the proleptic Gregorian Calendar

 Its constructor arguments are year, month, day